-Westlaw and LexisNexis, are databases containing a wide array of primary and secondary legal materials as well as various news and non-legal sources.
+Westlaw, LexisNexis, and Bloomberg Law are databases containing a wide array of primary and secondary legal materials as well as various news and non-legal sources.
 To access these databases it is necessary to have a password issued by the vendor.

-Westlaw and LexisNexis passwords are distributed to 1L students at the beginning of fall semester.
+Westlaw, LexisNexis, and Bloomberg Law passwords are distributed to 1L students at the beginning of fall semester.
 Students use the same passwords for the duration of their law school careers.
-Contact Kurt Meyer, Reference/Research Librarian, 509-313-3753, for questions regarding Westlaw and LexisNexis access.
+Contact Ashley Sundin, Reference/Research Librarian, 509-313-3753, for questions regarding Westlaw, LexisNexis, and Bloomberg Law access.

 The library’s collection of microfiche and microfilm is in the microform cabinets on the second floor.
 This collection includes: